money

 Is anyone with me thinking this no-tax-on-tips thing is out of hand?

-I’m sure you’ve seen this on credit card slips or heard about it from the media or other F&B’rs it’s everywhere.
-This claim is that if you vote for Trump, he’ll eliminate taxes on tips.
+I'm sure you've seen this on credit card slips or heard about it from the media or other F&B’rs it's everywhere.
+This claim is that if you vote for Trump, he'll eliminate taxes on tips.
+Normally, I stay out of politics, but this directly involves hospitality workers.
+I'll try not to state my opinions I’ll try to stick to facts with a little humor and sensibility.

 Back in June, during a rally in the crucial swing state of Nevada, Trump suggested not taxing tips for “restaurant workers, hospitality workers, and anyone else that gets tips.”